matrix-org/matrix-rust-sdk/README.md

 - `postgres`: Enables support for postgres databases (enabled by default)
 - `mysql`: Enables support for mysql databases
 - `sqlite`: Enables support for sqlite databases
-- `encryption` Enables the CryptoStore
+- `e2e-encryption` Enables the CryptoStore

 Exactly one of `rustls` and `native-tls` need to be enabled.
 At least one of `postgres`, `mysql`, or `sqlite` must be enabled.